bas080/mash/README.md

 # Roadmap

-## Support get requests for getting content.
+## Generated contents

-How nice would it be to reference some external text and have it be placed in your README.md.
-Maybe your project requires some setup.
-Just point to the installation instructions file of another project and let mash get it and substitute the require statement.
+I am considering this feature because quite often I want to add the output of a script to a readme.
+It might be nice to be able to execute a script and have the output replace the require statement

 # License